Skip navigation

 Symptoms

-Symptoms of pharyngitis may include:
+Symptoms due to or associated with pharyngitis may include:

 Exams and Tests

-Your health care provider usually diagnoses pharyngitis by examining your throat.
+Your health care provider usually diagnoses viral pharyngitis by examining your throat.
 A lab test of fluid from your throat will show that bacteria (such as group A streptococcus, or strep) is not the cause of your sore throat.

 Treatment

-It is important NOT to take antibiotics when a sore throat is due to a viral infection.
+It is important to NOT take antibiotics when a sore throat is due to a viral infection.
 The antibiotics will not help.
 Using them to treat viral infections helps bacteria become resistant to antibiotics.

 With some sore throats (such as those caused by infectious mononucleosis), the lymph nodes in the neck may become very swollen.
 Your provider may prescribe anti-inflammatory drugs, such as prednisone, to treat them.